-In the organization table, the system admin can sort the organizations by the first three columns, search for required organizations and delete the organizations that are not required.
+In the organization table, the system admin can sort the organizations by the first three columns, search for required organizations, change the maximum number of users in an organization, and delete the organizations that are not required.

-- To sort the table by certain column, select on the column name.
+- To sort the organizations by a column, select on the column name.

-- To delete any organizations, select the checkboxes ahead of the organizations (to select all organizations check the checkbox on the column header), then select Delete.
+- To delete any organizations, select the checkboxes ahead of the organizations (to select all organizations check the checkbox on the column header), then select Delete above the table.